Germany–Netherlands border: Land border

 The border is located in the northwestern part of Germany and the east of the Netherlands.
 The border runs as a fairly irregular line from the shore of the Dollart bay which is part of the Ems river estuary in the north to the Belgium–Germany–Netherlands tripoint at Vaalserberg.
 The length of the border is around 570 km in length, although the straight distance between the two border end points is 288 km.

 The border runs along portions of rivers, including for 8 km along the large Rhine river.
 It also runs for about 100 km along the Meuse valley, although most of the time a few kilometres to the east of the Meuse river rather than along it, before leaving the valley at the last portion of border to the border tripoint located at Vaalserberg about 3 km west of Aachen.

-The German states which share the international border are (from north to south) Lower Saxony and North Rhine-Westphalia while on the Dutch side, the provinces are Groningen, Drente, Overijssel, Gelderland and Limburg.
+The German states which share the international border are (from north to south) Lower Saxony and North Rhine-Westphalia while on the Dutch side, the provinces are Groningen, Drenthe, Overijssel, Gelderland and Limburg.